raufer/beautiful-jekyll/_posts/2019-11-02-operationalizing-machine-learning.markdown

 Different flavours of these environments, with different technological stacks, can provide development velocity and flexibility to different teams.

-[JupyterHub](https://jupyterhub.readthedocs.io/) or [Anaconda](https://www.anaconda.com/) are well known tools that provide user-sessions on top of Kubernetes.
+[JupyterHub](https://jupyterhub.readthedocs.io/) or [Anaconda](https://www.anaconda.com/) are well known tools that provide exploratoty user-sessions on top of Kubernetes.

 ## Workflow Diagram